ondra-m/ruby-spark/README.md

 ## Usage

-You can use Ruby Spark via interactive shell
+You can use Ruby Spark via interactive shell (Pry is used)

 ```
-$ ruby-spark pry
+$ ruby-spark shell
 ```

 Or on existing project